wvchallenges/se-challenge-expenses/README.markdown

 ![Stored data](admin_view.png?raw=true "Stored data")

+## Assumptions made

+* User will ONLY upload valid CSV files; error checking is minimal in current implementation

+## Solution highlights

+* Good Documentation

+This author likes to think that he writes good technical documentation about the projects he works on. :)

+* Uploaded Expense Report

+After a file has been uploaded, an objective was to show total expenses by month.
+The totals shown in this solution include tax, as this reflects the actual cost incurred by a firm and is more useful to make financial decisions against.

+The expense report is rendered using Bootstrap Data tables (ref: https://datatables.net/ ).
+This was used to make it easier for an end-user to sort the information in either chronological order or to quickly determine what months were most expensive.

+* Report Pie chart

+It is felt that a pie chart representation would be effective for a user to understand what months are more expensive than others.
+Many books on User Experience write that a visual cue is easier to understand than text data in a table (refer screenshot above).

+* Created/Modified information for uploaded data

+It IS possible that data in the CSV files might be out-dated or in need of minor corrections.
+For now, the only way to make these kind of corrections, is via the admin interface.
+To keep track of when a record might be changed, the created (basically the uploaded date) and modified time-stamps are stored in the database (refer screenshot above).
+Also ref: https://github.com/abrahamvarricatt/se-challenge-expenses/blob/master/mysite/csvupload/models.py

+* Use of Decimal data-type

+In the django solution, Decimal data-type has been used to store financial information as opposed to float.
+This is to avoid any rounding errors that might occour when using float. (ref: https://docs.python.org/3.5/library/decimal.html )

+* Business logic in views.py

+The calculation of month total expenses is done in the views.py source file during file processing.
+This is felt to be a better location to perform this calculation, instead of say, the template file. (ref : https://github.com/abrahamvarricatt/se-challenge-expenses/blob/master/mysite/csvupload/views.py#L49-L54 )

+* Storing uploaded CSV files on server

+If an end-user uploads a file larger than 2.5MB, Django will not be able to process it in-memory (at least, during the upload).
+Thus, we first store the uploaded file to disk on server and only after that, attempt to parse it. (ref: https://github.com/abrahamvarricatt/se-challenge-expenses/blob/master/mysite/csvupload/views.py#L21-L27 )

 # Wave Software Development Challenge
 Applicants for the [Software developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.